Skip to main content

 Prof Pacheco Pardo is a Committee Member of CSCAP EU, a group of European experts on contemporary Asia-Pacific affairs drawn from academia and research institutions, together with relevant officials from the EEAS.
 The role of CSCAP EU is to provide informed expertise on the region to CSCAP, the Asia-Pacific’s premier track-2 forum, and for European scholars and policy practitioners to collaborate.

 Prof Pacheco Pardo has also been part of EU, Spain and UK delegations to dialogues with South Korea, North Korea, China and Japan.
-He has also testified on North Korean affairs before the European Parliament on several occasions.
+He has also testified on Korean and Asian affairs before the European Parliament on several occasions.

-In addition, Prof Pacheco Pardo is a frequent media contributor, having been interviewed by Agence France-Presse, Al Jazeera English, Asharq Al-Awsat, Associated Press, BBC (radio and TV), Bloomberg, Cadena SER, Chosun Ilbo, CNN, El País, France 24, JoongAng Ilbo, Los Angeles Times, Newsweek, Nikkei Asian Review, Radio Nacional de España, Reuters, Sky News, South China Morning Post, The Hankyoreh, The Korea Times, The Strait Times, The Times, Voice of America (radio and TV), The Wall Street Journal, and The Washington Post, among many others.
-He is also a regular contributor to Arirang TV.
+In addition, Prof Pacheco Pardo is a frequent media contributor, having been interviewed by Agence France-Presse, Al Jazeera English, Asharq Al-Awsat, Associated Press, BBC (radio and TV), Bloomberg, Cadena SER, Chosun Ilbo, CNN, El Pais, Financial Times, France 24, JoongAng Ilbo, Los Angeles Times, Newsweek, Nikkei Asian Review, Reuters, Sky News, South China Morning Post, The Economist, The Korea Times, The Strait Times, The Times, TVE, Voice of America (radio and TV), The Wall Street Journal, The Washington Post, and Yonhap, among many others.
+He is also a regular contributor to Arirang TV and a regular columnist for JoongAng Ilbo.

 He is happy to talk about East Asian, Europe-East Asian, and global economic and political affairs.